baobabyoo/baobabyoo.github.io/pages/students_topics/UsingTelescope_ALMA.md

 ##### 1.1.2 Interfaces

-To submit a proposal, you need an accoun ton the [ALMA User Portal](https://almascience.nao.ac.jp/) (there are mirror sites at NA, EA, and EU.
+To submit a proposal, you need an account on the [ALMA User Portal](https://almascience.nao.ac.jp/) (there are mirror sites at NA, EA, and EU.
 Please choose according to your present affiliation or al).
 Then you need to download the GUI tool, [ALMA-OT](https://almascience.nao.ac.jp/proposing/observing-tool/installer-page).
 ALMA-OT allows you to prepare your proposal offline, while you can also link to your ALMA-OT account which is required when you are submitting and updating a proposal. **Register the account and download the latest version of ALMA-OT if you have not.
 You should do this before reading into the remaining sections.**
 {: .fs-2 }